CrossTheRoadElec/Phoenix-Releases/README.md

 ### What is this?
 This repository  holds binary releases for Phoenix Tuner.
 Tuner is the 2019 replacement for the FRC Web-Based Configuration Utility that was provided during the previous years.
 It currently includes all the features of the Web-Based Config with aspirations to include more.

 Note: Phoenix Tuner is also installed in the FRC Kickoff Phoenix Installer.
+This repository allows for minor updates without cutting an entirely new Phoenix Installer.

 ### Release Contents:
  - Binary files under CTRE.Phoenix.Diagnostics/Binary/ that contains the Server Executable and startup scripts to automatically run the server on RoboRIO startup.